- Garden / Landscaping / Patio — 253

 If you are arranging the building of a new home you get to choose the basic layout of the property.
 If you want the bathroom in a certain place, that can happen.
 If you would rather have a smaller garden and a larger garage or carport, that can also be done for you.
 Of course, if you are spending huge amounts of money then you can personalize everything you want, but even those on a more modest budget might be surprised at just how much input they can have.

 A More Economic Property

-Homes built today are far better insulated that those built years ago.
+Homes built today are far better insulated than those built years ago.
 The money you will save on heating in the winter and cooling in the summer will quickly add up.
-Draughts under doors, poor windows and bad roof and cavity wall insulation can make your bills rocket.
+Draughts under doors, poor windows, and bad roof and cavity wall insulation can make your bills rocket.
 This shouldn't be an issue with a new build.

-In a new home your boiler, central heating, cool-air system, waste disposal and everything else will be more economic and safer to use than anything found in an old home.
+In a new home your boiler, central heating, cool-air system, waste disposal and everything else will be more economical and safer to use than anything found in an old home.
 A new home will be cheaper to run and far better for the environment.
-Low-energy fans, overnight water-heaters, solar power and many other money- and energy-saving factors will make your new home cheap and green.
+Low-energy fans, overnight water-heaters, solar power, and many other money- and energy-saving factors will make your new home cheap and green.

-It might seem a silly and obvious statement, but in a new home you shouldn't have to repair anything for years.
+It might seem a silly and obvious statement, but in a new home, you shouldn't have to repair anything for years.
 When buying an older home, you never quite know how long anything might last.
-The boiler could be on its last legs, the roof could be a rain storm away from leaking and in the worst situations you could have hidden problems such as wood rot or woodworm.
-With a new purchase, you really don't have to worry about any such issues for a long time.
+The boiler could be on its last legs, the roof could be a rainstorm away from leaking and in the worst situations, you could have hidden problems such as wood rot or woodworm.
+With a new purchase, you don't have to worry about any such issues for a long time.
 Reputable house-building companies such as Linden Homes are not about to start building with cheap materials or old-fashioned designs, so you can be safe in the knowledge that your new home will be free from problems for the foreseeable future.